sprucelee/police-brutality/all-locations.md

 ### Woman hit with police projectile resumes breathing after CPR, delivered to hospital | June 7th

-Medics attempt to treat "a young woman in her 20s who had taken a police projectile to her chest" as police throw flash bang grenades directly into the first aid center.
-There were several cycles of the victim no longer responding or breathing but becoming responsive again after CPR.
+Video shows an individual getting hit by a police projectile, falling down, and becoming unresponsive.
+Medics drag the person away from the police.
+A medic's first-hand narrative account describes the victim as "a young woman in her 20s."
+Medics attempt to treat the young woman while police throw flash bang grenades directly into the first aid center where they are gathered.
+Several times the victim stops responding or breathing but becomes responsive again after CPR.
 911 could not send an ambulance.
-Eventually a civilian transported her by car to the ED where she was delivered with a pulse.
-The filmer, an editor at the local alt weekly The Stranger, reported in his twitter thread that the people in the office from where he was filming were having trouble breathing.
+Eventually a civilian transports her by car to an Emergency Dept where she was delivered with a pulse.
+The person who filmed the incident from his workplace office is an editor at the local alt weekly, The Stranger; he reported in his twitter thread that the people in the office were having trouble breathing from teargas or some other chemical agent.

 id: wa-seattle-14